Dynamic database of European judicial systems

 Monetary values are reported in Euros.
 For that reason, using exchange rates for states outside the Euro zone caused some difficulties.
 Exchange rates can actually vary a lot from year to year.
 The high variation of the exchange rate might have a considerable effect on the figures for the countries outside the Euro zone.

-In case the data available online is not sufficient for your analysis due to the existing format or the quantity, please take note of the following protocol to obtain an access to raw data: Protocol for the exploitation of the CEPEJ data.
+In case the data available online is not sufficient for your analysis due to the existing format or the quantity, please take note of the following protocol to obtain an access to raw data: Protocol for the transmission and use of CEPEJ data.

 - NA: Data not provided by the State (Non available).